samuelhigbee/samuelhigbee.github.io/research.md

 A leading example is the distribution of treatment effects.
 Using data on covariates can tighten the identified set, but doing so nonparametrically is difficult in practice.
-We propose a distributionally robust optimal transport solution to the Fréchet problem which nonparametrically incorporates covariate data and show it delivers valid inference on these parameters.
+We propose a distributionally robust optimal transport framework for inference on the solution to the Fréchet problem which nonparametrically incorporates covariate data and show it delivers valid inference on these parameters.
+We show our infinite-dimensional distributionally robust optimal transport problem has a finite-dimensional linear programming formulation, facilitating computation.

 <img src="assets/images/timp_fall_crop.png" width="100%" style="padding-top:20px; padding-bottom:20px"/>